1000nettles/hey-wait/README.md

 ## Known Limitations :x:

 * No rotation allowed on Hey, Wait! tiles
+* Updating a Hey, Wait!
+Tile's reaction animation without refreshing the Scene will show the old reaction to players

 ## Future Planned Features :crystal_ball:

 * Ability to choose your define your own sound effects
-* Ability to customize the symbols and their font / colour in the animations
+* Ability to customize the symbols and their font / colour in the reaction animations
 * ...please suggest some!

 ## Acknowledgements :wave: